antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_core/login_splunk_cloud_enterprise.md

     - Click `Sign In`

     !!! warning "Trial Account Limitation"
-        If you're using a Splunk Cloud trial account, you won't be able to stream ThousandEyes data due to the limitation https://ideas.splunk.com/ideas/PLECID-I-816
+        If you're using a Splunk Cloud trial account, you won't be able to stream ThousandEyes data due to the [issue](https://ideas.splunk.com/ideas/PLECID-I-816)

 === "Splunk Enterprise"